DIN-Foundation/bcs-ntnu-2021/paper/1-introduction.md

 2. **DIDComm Messaging** - Establishes protocols for the exchange of information between networked DID-agents.
 3. **Verifiable Credentials** - Specifies how to express any piece of information as a "cryptographically secure, privacy respecting and machine verifiable" data-structure.

-All these 3 innovations are big on their own, and fairly independent of one another, but it is when combined, they truly realize their full potential, and become a whole that is much more than the sum of it's parts.
-This whole is referred to as "Self-Sovereign Identity" - SSI for short.
+All 3 innovations are big on their own, and fairly independent of one another.
+It is when combined, they truly realize their full potential, and become a whole, that is much more than the sum of it's parts.
+This whole, is referred to as "Self-Sovereign Identity" - SSI for short.

 ## 1.2 A practical experiment